Viticox/Viticox/README.md

-- 👋 Hi, I’m @Viticox
+- 👋 Hi, I’m @vjaimes27 twitter
 - 👀 I’m interested in web development
-- 🌱 I’m currently learning html5, css and javasccript
+- 🌱 I’m currently learning phyton and postgresql
 - 💞️ I’m looking to collaborate on web applications
 - 📫 How to reach me ...

 <!---